 Do I need to take a course before sitting an exam?

-We do not offer courses directly and are not able to give advice regarding which course you should take, but you might like to read our Preparing for a Cambridge English exam article for further details.
+We do not offer courses directly and are not able to give advice regarding which course you should take.
+However, you can find useful tips and our preparation materials, language activities and English games on our website.

 Please see our Exam Regulations for more details.

 Article is closed for comments.